Edith Lyttleton (New Zealand writer): Life and career

 Lyttleton was born on the family farm near Campbell Town, Tasmania, and brought up from 1879 in New Zealand on a sheep station at Rakaia in Canterbury.
 Between 1904 and 1943 she produced 13 novels, a collection of stories, two serialised novels and over 250 stories.
+She wrote initially under the name "Keron Hale", switching to "G B Lancaster" when her identity was revealed.

 She was New Zealand's most widely read writer of the first half of the twentieth century.
 She wrote about the formation of colonial identity and the legacy of imperialism in the lives of settlers and their descendants.
 Her settings were Australia, Canada and New Zealand.
 She was influenced by Rudyard Kipling and R. L. Stevenson.

 Her first success was with The Law-Bringers (1913), which was made into a Hollywood feature film in the 1920s (as was The Altar Stairs).
 Pageant (1933) topped the American best-seller list for six months.
 Other successes were Promenade (1938) and Grand Parade (1943).

 Lyttleton left New Zealand in 1909 for America, before settling in England.
 She died in a nursing home in London on 10 March 1945.